-- C. Any property that is subject to land use planning applications and is adjacent to a property listed or designated in the municipal heritage register, pursuant to Section 27 (1.1) of the Ontario Heritage Act. - 3.6.3.34 A Heritage Impact Assessment is comprised of two phases: - Cultural Heritage Evaluation is an evaluation process that identifies whether a property has cultural heritage value or interest, and what attributes of the property express those values; and, - b.
+- b.
+Any property listed or designated in the municipal heritage register, pursuant to Section 27 (1.1) or (1.2) of the Ontario Heritage Act that is facing possible demolition; and, - C. Any property that is subject to land use planning applications and is adjacent to a property listed or designated in the municipal heritage register, pursuant to Section 27 (1.1) of the Ontario Heritage Act. - 3.6.3.34 A Heritage Impact Assessment is comprised of two phases: - Cultural Heritage Evaluation is an evaluation process that identifies whether a property has cultural heritage value or interest, and what attributes of the property express those values; and, - b.
 Impact Assessment identifies the proposed alterations to the property, the impacts of the alterations to the heritage values and attributes and identifies proposed and recommended mitigation options. - 3.6.3.35 As the first phase of a Heritage Impact Assessment, a Cultural Heritage Evaluation is completed to obtain a proactive understanding of the heritage value and attributes of a property.
 It is intended to provide a baseline of understanding of the property to inform property owners and guide future decision making regarding alterations to the property. - 3.6.3.36 Within a Heritage Impact Assessment, in consideration of alternative interventions, options for on-site retention of properties of cultural heritage significance will be exhausted before resorting to relocation.
 The following alternatives will be given due consideration in order of priority: - a.
-Retention in-situ of existing resource with no major modifications undertaken: - b.
-Restoration in-situ of missing or deteriorated elements where physical or documentary evidence (e.g., photographs or drawings) exists for their design; - c.
+Retention in-situ of existing resource with no major modifications undertaken; - Restoration in-situ of missing or deteriorated elements where physical or documentary evidence (e.g., photographs or drawings) exists for their design; - c.
 Retention in-situ of existing resource with sympathetic modification; - d.
 Retention in-situ of existing resource with sympathetically designed new structure in proximity; - e.
-Retention in-situ of existing resource no longer in use for its original purposes but adapted for a new use. - f.
-Relocation of the resource within the site or to an appropriate new site for continued use or adaptive re-use; - g.
-Retention of all or some of the resource as a heritage monument for viewing or public art purposes; and,
+Retention in-situ of existing resource no longer in use for its original purposes but adapted for a new use; - f.
+Relocation of the resource within the site or to an appropriate new site for continued use or adaptive re-use;

-- h.
-Resource removal and replacement with a sympathetically designed structure and appropriate commemorative features; - Where possible, salvage elements/members of the resource for incorporation into the new structure or for future conservation and/or commemoration work and/or displays; and, - .ii Undertake full recording and documentation of existing structure. - 3.6.3.37 The above alternatives are arranged according to level or degree of intervention from minimum to maximum.
+- g.
+Retention of all or some of the resource as a heritage monument for viewing or public art purposes; and, - h.
+Resource removal and replacement with a sympathetically designed structure and appropriate commemorative features; - .i Where possible, salvage elements/members of the resource for incorporation into the new structure or for future conservation and/or commemoration work and/or displays; and, - .ii Undertake full recording and documentation of existing structure. - 3.6.3.37 The above alternatives are arranged according to level or degree of intervention from minimum to maximum.
 They will be applied in rank order such that Option 1 must be shown to be non-viable, before Option 2 can be considered.